Terms and Conditions

 12.3.1 Any notice given by you to OUP under or in connection with these Terms or a Contract shall be in writing and shall be delivered to OUP personally, sent by commercial courier, sent by fax or sent by email.

 Your notice to OUP shall be deemed to have been duly received by OUP if delivered personally, when left at OUP's premises at Great Clarendon Street, Oxford, OX2 6DP, United Kingdom, if delivered by commercial courier, on the date and at the time that the courier's delivery receipt is signed, if sent by fax, on the next business day after transmission, or if sent by email, the next business day after it was sent.

 12.4 Communication from OUP to you:

-12.4.1 Any notice given by OUP to you under or in connection with these Terms or a Contract shall be in writing and shall be delivered to OUP personally, sent by commercial courier, sent by fax, sent by email or posted on our Education and Children's Books Site.
+12.4.1 Any notice given by OUP to you under or in connection with these Terms or a Contract shall be in writing and shall be delivered to you personally, sent by commercial courier, sent by fax, sent by email or posted on our Website.

-12.4.2 OUP's notice to you shall be deemed to have been duly received by you, if delivered personally, when left at the address which you have supplied to us or at your registered office (where you are a company), if delivered by commercial courier, on the date and at the time that the courier's delivery receipt is signed, if sent by fax, on the next business day after transmission, if sent by email, the next business day after it was sent, or if by posting on our Education and Children's Books Site, immediately when posted on that site.
+12.4.2 OUP's notice to you shall be deemed to have been duly received by you, if delivered personally, when left at the address which you have supplied to us or at your registered office (where you are a company), if delivered by commercial courier, on the date and at the time that the courier's delivery receipt is signed, if sent by fax, on the next business day after transmission, if sent by email, the next business day after it was sent, or if by posting on our Website, immediately when posted on that site.